 In September 2019, we launched a Garment Sector Non-Compliance Partnership which is made up of many enforcement agencies, local groups and not-for-profit organisations as well as the industry itself.
 The partnership’s aim is to promote and encourage compliance across the garment sector operating within the city by addressing the issues caused by labour exploitation and modern day slavery.

 We have also been progressing a specific initiative to a establish a textiles skills/training centre, and are looking for support from across the industry for this.
 These interventions are all focused on growing a successful, sustainable and ethical textiles industry; support has included face to face business support and access to grant funding.

 How do I report it?

 If you see signs of modern slavery or labour exploitation you can contact any of the below for help and advice.

-The police should always be contacted in the first instance, on 999 in emergencies, 101 in other situations or online.
+The police should always be contacted in the first instance, on 999 in emergencies, or report it online.

 - Leicester City Council: 0116 454 1000 or send us an email to email@example.com with as much details as possible (put MDS Report/Query in the subject line)

 - CrimeStoppers: Ring: 0800 555 111 or visit crimestoppers-uk.org.